 - UDP 53

-In addition, if you are using your browser to connect your webcam, you will need to allow the following ports to communicate via WebRTC between your computer and our servers.
+In addition, if you are using your browser to connect your webcam or have stream preview enabled for an external encoder, you will need to allow the following ports to communicate via WebRTC between your computer and our servers.

 - TCP/UDP 3478